Skip links

 Malay Translators

-Our freelance Malay translators are proficient, skilled, and experienced in translating documents for all kind of industries.
+Our freelance Malay / Malaysian interpreters translators are proficient, skilled, and experienced in translating documents for all kind of industries.
 They have all the prerequisites to assist as per the Legal Aid Agency requirements.
 The certified Malay translations from Malay into English or English into Malay are signed, stamped, and certified for every official purpose.

 Legal translations- Court documents, witness statements, social service-related matters, mental health assessments, medical reports etc for the private and public sector, businesses, government bodies and law firms.